-Outfall means a "point source" as defined by 40 CFR 122.2 at the point where a municipal separate storm sewer discharges to waters of the United States and does not include open conveyances connecting two municipal separate storm sewers, or pipes, tunnels, or other conveyances which connect segments of the same stream or other waters of the United States and are used to convey waters of the United States [40 CFR 122.26(b)(9)].
+Outfall means a "point source" as defined by 40 CFR 122.2 at the point where a municipal separate storm sewer discharges to a protected surface water and does not include open conveyances connecting two municipal separate storm sewers, or pipes, tunnels, or other conveyances which connect segments of the same stream or other protected surface waters and are used to convey protected surface waters [40 CFR 122.26(b)(9)].

-Outstanding Arizona Water (OAW) means a water of the U.S. that has been designated by ADEQ as an outstanding state resource by the Director under A.A.C.
+Outstanding Arizona Water (OAW) means a WOTUS protected surface water. that has been designated by ADEQ as an outstanding state resource by the Director under A.A.C.
 R18-11-112.
 [A.A.C.
 R18-11-101(28)].

-Perennial water means a surface water that flows continuously throughout the year [A.A.C.
-R18-11-101(30)].
+Perennial water means a surface water or portion of a surface water that flows continuously throughout the year [A.R.S. § 49-201(31)].